 Wormholes and time travel

-Kip S. Thorne has worked with multiple people concerning his theory about wormholes and time travel.
-Such scientists include Sung-Won Kim, Mike Morris, and Ulvi Yurtsever and they all came up with theories about masses travelling by way of wormholes and using them as time machines of sort.
+Kip S. Thorne has also worked with physicists concerning his theory of wormholes and time travel.
+Such scientists include Sung-Won Kim, Mike Morris, and Ulvi Yurtsever and they devised various theories about mass travelling through wormholes and the effects on time.